Hennessy Rooftop Bar, Mayfair Hotel, SA © Mayfair Hotel

 What better way to spend a balmy night than watching a movie in the great outdoors?
 From December to March, Moonlight Cinema pops up in parks around the country including Sydney, Melbourne, Brisbane, Adelaide and Perth.
 At Sydney’s Westpac OpenAir Cinema, you get spectacular harbour views thrown in for free, while Melbourne’s skyscrapers provide an eye-catching backdrop for Rooftop Cinema.
 More outdoor films are on offer at Perth’s Rooftop Movies and Luna Palace, while Hobart hosts the State Rooftop Cinema.
 Up north, Darwin’s Deckchair Cinema runs from April to November.

 Ready to discover a new Aussie wine – perhaps a rich Barossa shiraz, an aromatic Tasmanian riesling or a Hunter Valley semillon?
 Visiting one of the many inviting wine bars across Australia is the perfect way to acquaint yourself with the nation’s top drops; as a bonus, most of them also serve excellent food.
 In Melbourne, head for the elegant Embla or Bar Liberty, known for its selection of orange and natural wines.
 In Sydney, Monopole and 10 William Street are go-to options, while Brisbane’s La Lune Wine Co is one of the city’s best.
-In Hobart, Franklin is a great place to enjoy a glass or two, while Adelaide’s Apothecary 1878 steals the show with its cellar of 1,200 wines.
+Adelaide’s Apoteca Bar steals the show with its extensive wine list.

 Our rooftop bars rise above the competition.
 In Melbourne, the stylish Rooftop at QT Hotel is a great spot for sunset drinks, while the Imperial Hotel has superb views of some of the city’s best buildings, including Parliament House.
 Sydney’s Smoke bar at Barangaroo is sleek and sexy, offering superb cocktails as well as a broad selection of wines, while down in The Rocks, the Glenmore Hotel has a more relaxed vibe and terrific harbour views.
 Adelaide’s Hennessy Rooftop Bar, atop the Mayfair Hotel, offers old-school elegance, while 2KW Bar and Restaurant has one of the city’s best selections of wine.
-In Brisbane, Sazerac Bar, in the Four Points by Sheraton, is known for its sweeping views and its salted caramel martinis, while Eleven, in Fortitude Valley, has a laid back tropical vibe.
+In Brisbane, MAYA has a stylish, Mexican-inspired tropical vibe.

 Summer in Sydney may be beautiful, but winter is dazzling thanks to the Vivid Sydney festival.
-For three weeks in June, the festival literally lights up the city with a collection of light sculptures, installations and super-sized projections.
+For three weeks, the festival lights up the city with a collection of light sculptures, installations and super-sized projections.
 In Alice Springs each October, the Parrtjima Festival sets the desert glowing with lightworks.
-From Alice Springs, head to Uluru to admire the striking Field of Light, on display until December 2020.
-The colourful installation by artist Bruce Munro, covering the same area as seven football fields, features 50,000 stems of light that are swept by waves of contrasting colours.
-Canberra's Enlighten Festival combines creativity, culture and brightly-lit city monuments.
+From Alice Springs, head to Uluru to admire the striking Field of Light.
+The colourful installation coers the same area as seven football fields, features 50,000 stems of light that are swept by waves of contrasting colours.
+In Canberra, the Enlighten Festival combines creativity, culture and brightly-lit city monuments.